Skip links

 After the capital improvements are complete, assuming again that funding allows, we plan to supplement medical packets and birthing kits supplied by the Ministry of Health as well as the salaries of key personnel.

-South Sudan at a glance
+South Sudan at a Glance

 South Sudan at a Glance Health Statistics